leooo1212/businfo702/case/project.md

   - Extract: Provide detail on how the data is extracted
   - Load: Describe and demonstrate the data import procedure involved to load data to SQLite
   - Transform: Explain and demonstrate transformation for the: i) fact table, ii) time dimension, iii) attribute hierarchy, and iv) all other relevant dimension and measure derived from the loaded data
-  - You are expected to include all the SQL statements you have used
+  - You are expected to include all SQLite commands and SQL statements you have used

 ## Project report requirement